 Crank Style Guide

 1. Use the language.
 Write vanilla JavaScript.
-Variables are state, control flow is lifecycle, fetch() does data fetching.
+Variables are state, control flow handles lifecycle, fetch() does data fetching.

 2. Match the platform.
-Prefer props like class, for, onclick, innerHTML.
-Use DOM names and conventions.
+Use DOM names and conventions: class, for, onclick, innerHTML, not framework-specific alternatives.

 4. Compose uniformly.
 A component should resemble built-in elements: props in, events out.